-To view or print the department's publications, go to our website and click on Reports, Statistics and Legal Research from the main menu then click on Publications in the left-hand side column.
+To view or print the department's publications, go to our website select the About tab on the home page and select Legal Research from the drop-down menu, and click on Publications from the drop-down menu.

-e-file Leave the Paper Behind - e-file!
+Leave the Paper Behind - e-file!

 - Quicker Refunds

 - Accurate

 - Proof of Acceptance

-- Free
+- Free \\